 Los Angeles Pregnancy Discrimination Lawyers

 Additionally, an employer cannot fire an employee simply because she becomes pregnant.
+Doing so would be considered wrongful termination.
 Pregnancy is protected under the Equal Employment Opportunity Commission (EEOC), and employers found in violation of EEOC laws face heavy costs and possible punitive damages.
 Denying pregnancy leave or forcing a pregnant employee to resign rather than take FMLA leave are forms of sexual discrimination—and are illegal.